\\\ Pet Laws

 There are a number of laws, rules, code of practice guidelines issued by the government in the UK covering the welfare rights of our beloved pets, trying to keep them safe and healthy.
-The laws cover England and Wales and mostly Scotland and Northern Ireland but whom may have slightly different or additional cover.
-Pet Check list a selection of the most usual.
+The laws cover England and Wales and mostly Scotland and Northern Ireland but whom may have a slightly different or additional cover.
+Pet Check provides a selection of the most usual.

 \\\ Recent Updates